Techlm77/LinuxPlay/README.md

 | `--audio`             | Enable or disable audio playback (`enable`, `disable`)  | `disable`   |
 | `--password`          | Optional password for control events and handshake      | None        |

+## Why No Wayland Support?

+LinuxPlay does **not** support Wayland due to the following reasons:

+- **FFmpeg does not support Wayland for screen capture.** Even if I wanted to, there is no reliable FFmpeg-based solution.
+- **GStreamer relies on PipeWire for screen capture, but PipeWire does not work on any of my systems, making it unusable.**
+- **KMS/DRM does not work for screen capture, even with direct display output.**

+I have extensively tested all these alternatives and none of them worked reliably, which is why LinuxPlay remains X11-only.

 ## Contribute

 LinuxPlay is fully open-source and welcomes contributions.
 Whether you want to improve performance, add features, or report bugs, your input is appreciated.